 Confirming validity of an Irish Passport

 Upon request from another public authority and only where satisfied that the public authority has a legal basis for processing the information, the Department may provide confirmation that an Irish passport is valid and details are correct.
 Where this public authority is outside of the EU, such processing will take place subject to the appropriate provisions and safeguards provided for under Chapter V, GDPR.

-The Department engages third party providers to assist in the delivery of services and operations, such as the hosting of the WebChat facility and the appointment booking system.
+The Department engages external providers to assist in the delivery of services and operations, such as the hosting of the WebChat facility.

 Passport data, including contact information, may in certain circumstances and subject to the appropriate safeguards, be used by the Department of Foreign Affairs where deemed necessary for the provision of consular assistance.
 The lawful basis for this further processing is provided in Article 6(1)(e) GDPR, Section 38(1)(a) of the Data Protection Act 2018 and Section 1 (xi) of the Ministers and Secretaries Act 1924-2013.